samhvw8/partial-xml-stream-parser/README.md

 - If `allowedRootNodes` is a non-empty array of strings, only XML whose root tag is one of those strings will be parsed.
 - If `allowedRootNodes` is a single string, only XML whose root tag matches that string will be parsed.

+In v1.6.0, this feature has been significantly improved:
+- Better detection of allowed root elements in mixed content
+- More consistent handling of text content before, between, and after XML elements
+- Improved partial state management when streaming with allowed root nodes
+- Optimized buffer processing for better performance

 ```javascript
 // Example 1: Allowed root node
 const parserAllowed = new PartialXMLStreamParser({ allowedRootNodes: ["message"] });